Vib-UX/dex-glittr/README.md

 - Include a dashboard view with redirects to the Glitterfi explorer for asset verification.

 ## Liquidity AMM Contract
-- Develop an AMM contract that pairs a specified amount of MOA with native BTC.
+- Develop an AMM contract that pairs a specified amount of MOAs/MBAs vice versa.
 - Implement the constant product market maker formula (x * y = k) for pool operations.
 - Track each pool by monitoring the token supply within the AMM contract, which influences pricing.